 The final piece of the puzzle in proper gain structure is matching the output voltage of your system to the input sensitivity of your amplifier.

 Every amplifier model may be different, even within a given product line from a single manufacturer.
 Always refer to the spec sheet for your amplifier and take a look at the input sensitivity for the amplifier!
 Once you have this information you can adjust the analog output level of the Biamp unit to match.

-The Biamp Audia and Nexia have preset dBu output levels of 0, 6, 12, 18, and 24 dBu.
-The Audia also allows -31dBu for a "mic level" output.
-Check the "Enable Output Attenuation" box in the output block parameters to access these settings.
+The Biamp Tesira, Audia and Nexia have preset dBu output levels of 0, 6, 12, 18, and 24 dBu.
+Tesira, Audia and Nexia also allows -31dBu for a "mic level" output.
+Check the "Enable Output Attenuation" box in the output block parameters to access these settings in Nexia and Audia

 dBu can be converted to Vrms, it is just a different notation.
 A 6dBu change equals a doubling (2x) of voltage.
 Using a spreadsheet or calculator, you can calculate the values for fine tuning to the amp you are using with the formula